 • Difficulty: This meatball recipe is easy with just 3 steps: mix, shape, and bake!

-• Meat: Use either all beef or a combination of beef and pork.
+• Meat: Use a combination of beef and pork.
 A little fat keeps them juicy, so I recommend lean ground beef (80/20).
-You can also swap in some veal, lamb, or lean Italian sausage.
+Try them with ground turkey or chicken, or swap in veal, lamb, or even a bit of Italian sausage for extra flavor.

 • Breadcrumbs: Seasoned breadcrumbs add flavor, but you can use any breadcrumbs or cracker crumbs.

 • Onion: Adds flavor.
-It can be replaced with onion powder.
+It can be replaced with frozen diced onions, onion powder, or dehydrated onions if you don’t have fresh onions.

 • Seasonings: Italian seasoning and Parmesan cheese flavor the meatballs.
-Change the seasonings or add fresh herbs to match the other flavors in your meal.
+Add extra seasonings like red pepper flakes or basil.

 • Do not overmix: Combine the ingredients gently with your hands; overmixing can make the meat dense and tough.

-• Keep it juicy: Use lean meat (80/20) and not extra lean.
-If using extra lean meat, add 1 tablespoon of olive oil or ¼ cup chopped raw bacon.
+• Keep it juicy: Use lean meat (80/20) instead of extra lean.
+If extra lean meat is all you have, add 1 tablespoon of olive oil or ¼ cup chopped raw bacon.

 • Keep it even: Ensure the meatballs are the same size so they cook evenly; a cookie scoop makes this job easy.